Ice Cream Dream

 "Ice Cream Dream" is a song by American rapper MC Lyte in 1992.
 The song was used to promote the 1992 motion picture Mo' Money.
 It was written by Lyte with Jimmy Jam and Terry Lewis, famous primarily for their work with Janet Jackson, and released as single from the soundtrack album of the movie on October 27, 1992, through Jam & Lewis's label Perspective Records.

 With a production oriented to the New Jack Swing sound, in the song Lyte talks about her preference for men, metaphorically comparing them to ice cream cone.
 Ice Cream Dream has more sexual lyrical content than their previously released singles.
+In 2007, a Ice Cream Dream remix in collaboration with Sugar Soul DJ Hasebe and the singer Charlie, with new lyrics by Lyte, was released as promotional single.